 Following Ursuline’s Open House on February 9 from 1:00-3:30, members of the administration will host the Catholic elementary school students, regardless of their feeder school affiliation, and their parents on Thursday, February 27 at 6pm and Saturday, March 14 at 10:00am to complete the registration process.
 Families will have the opportunity to sign up for an appointment.
 These events will be held in the Ursuline Library and Learning Center.
 Parents are encouraged to RSVP for one of the two events by visiting www.ursuline.com/calendar and selecting the date of their choice.
 If neither event works for a family’s schedule, please call Ms. Maggie Matune at 330-744-4563 to make other arrangements.
 Parents will receive more specific information about these events in January.
 Students not enrolled in a Catholic elementary school, should contact Ms. Maggie Matune, Assistant Principal, at 330-744-4563 for information about the registration process.
 Applications from students who attend public and other area private schools will be reviewed by the administration and a follow up meeting will be scheduled.
 Completed applications may be dropped off at the Ursuline Office Monday – Friday from 7am-4pm.

 Financial Aid Applications will be available beginning Sunday, February 9, 2020 at the Open House or by calling the main office beginning Monday, February 10.
-Financial Aid Applications are due in mid to late March.
+Financial Aid Applications are due March 20, 2020.
 The exact due date will be announced in January.
 Late applications will be accepted, but will only be considered after all applications turned in on time have been processed.
 Notifications of financial aid awards are mailed to the student’s home in early June.
 No student will be considered for financial aid unless they are a registered student at Ursuline High School.

 Transfer Students (Classes of 2023 and 2024)

 Students transferring from other high schools will be considered for enrollment on an individual basis.
 Students wishing to transfer to Ursuline must submit transcripts and the most recent report card from their current school.
 These materials will be reviewed by the administration, and the family will be scheduled for an admission’s interview with Ms Maggie Matune, Assistant Principal.
 For further information, contact Lisa Yurcho at 330-744-4563.